-Every April, to celebrate the Thai New Year, the entire Thailand fills up with water and clay.
+Every April, to celebrate the Thai New Year, entire Thailand fills up with water and clay.
 That is how the largest water festival in the world starts.
-Large cities, small towns and villages in every region get wet to wash away all sins and bad luck.
+Large cities, small towns, and villages in every region get wet to wash away all sins and bad luck.
 This ritual represents a complete purification and it is supposed to unite Thai folk.

 No place in the country is left out.
 Major roads often get closed for transport so they can be used as arenas for the epic ‘water war’.
 Songkran enthusiasts march down the streets squirting and spraying water over each other and rubbing clay on their faces.
 It is a public holiday in Thailand, a phenomenal open-air, public theatre and the ultimate fun day for both, the Thai and tourists.

 This might well be the filthiest fiesta of all times, annually held in the small Spanish town of Buñol.
 Every year, on the last Wednesday evening of August, the local fire brigade has to come in order to spray the whole town down.
 Why?
 The reason is pretty obvious.
 Crowds of the “big mess enthusiasts” gather up in the streets of Buñol to start “the world`s biggest food fight“.
 What started as a spontaneous street brawl between teenagers, using tomatoes from the nearby vegetable stalls decades ago, has turned into one the most famous festivals on Earth.

 More than one hundred metric tons of over-ripe tomatoes are thrown from the trucks over the town and it looks more like a bunch of naked people bleeding profusely while having the best time of their lives.
 There are some strict rules to be followed during the madness, though.
 All participants must buy a ticket, they are not allowed to rip other people`s clothes and tomatoes must be squished before they are thrown for safety reasons.
 This extraordinary fiesta is a once in a lifetime experience and it should be added to your bucket list right now!